frost

 Before he became a professor at Oxford, Tolkien taught at the University of Leeds and often took walking journeys across the evocative landscape of the nearby North Yorkshire Moors.
 We too travel that same landscape, passing the morning with a pleasant ride on the North Yorkshire Moors Railway, a heritage steam train, to the charming market town of Pickering.
 Continuing our journey by motor coach, we stop in the town of Harrogate Spa to visit the hospital where Tolkien convalesced following a life-threatening case of trench fever which he contracted during World War I.

 Next we journey across the north of England to the ruggedly beautiful landscape of the Yorkshire Dales.
 Tolkien passed some time here and indeed was particularly fascinated by the Yorkshire dialect.
 In fact, The Denham Tracts, a collection of Yorkshire folklore first published in the mid-19th century, contains the earliest example of the word “hobbit” and that is very likely where Tolkien discovered the term.
-As we hike though the spectacular scenery of Malhamdale to Malham Cove and Dry Valley, it is not hard to imagine that this setting could very well have supplied inspiration for the mountains of Middle-earth.
-And our morning walk to the haunting remains of Bolton Castle lets us experience the emotional power of ruins in a dramatic landscape, an image so effectively used by Tolkien in his literary works.
+As we travel though the spectacular scenery of Malhamdale to Malham Cove and Dry Valley, it is not hard to imagine that this setting could very well have supplied inspiration for the mountains of Middle-earth.
+A morning walk to the haunting remains of Bolton Castle lets us experience the emotional power of ruins in a dramatic landscape, an image so effectively used by Tolkien in his literary works.

-Leaving the moors and dales behind, we descend into Ribble Valley, basing ourselves near the picturesque village of Hurst Green, which lies only 10 miles away from the exact geographic center of the United Kingdom.
+Leaving the moors and dales behind, we descend into Ribble Valley, basing ourselves in the picturesque village of Hurst Green, which lies only 10 miles away from the exact geographic center of the United Kingdom.
 Tolkien spent a great deal of time here visiting his son John who attended the nearby Jesuit Seminary at the very time he was writing The Lord of the Rings.
 Local sites including the Shirebourn River and Shire Lane show us the beauty of the simple, unspoiled countryside that is so important to Tolkien’s depiction of the hobbits’ homeland.

 Continuing southward, we explore the sites of Tolkien’s childhood in Birmingham.
 Here we find his boyhood home, his school and his church, and near Sarehole Mill, the idyllic countryside where he is an his brother played.
 We also visit Moseley Bog, which may be recalled in Tolkien’s description of the Old Forest, where Tom Bombadil lived.
 Here too, not far from where Tolkien attended school, we find The Ivy Bush and perhaps in the looming skyline of Birmingham see the inspiration for dark towers.